DAY 1 - ARRIVAL IN MARRAKECH

 There will be a minimum of 8 and a maximum of 18 runners on this trip.

 Though we don't anticipate any problems hitting the minimum, please do not book flights until we confirm that it has been met.

 A $500 deposit secures your spot, and the total cost depends upon signup date:

-Private Room Upgrade: $400 (gives you your own room for 6 nights; a private tent is not guaranteed in the Sahara camp.
+Private Room Upgrade: $400 (gives you your own room for 6 nights; a private tent is not guaranteed in the Sahara camp though we will try to make it happen.
 Limited availability)

 Early Arrival package: $175/$250 (single/double) - Arrive a day early for extra time to sleep off the jet lag and explore Marrakech!
 Includes private airport pickup, accommodation and breakfast the following morning.

 Balances due by December 10, 2018.
 Please refer to the FAQs for our cancellation & refund policy.